jnguyen4103/CSE-3902-Project/README.md

    2. Use items via numeric keys 1, 2, 3, etc.

    Descriptions of known bugs:
-   	If a collision occurs between Link and a Monster at the corner of a monster there is a chance link will move downward.
+   1. If a collision occurs between Link and a Monster at the corner of a monster there is a chance link will move downward in a very particular pixel.

    Details of tool and processes that the team used: